cyberflamingo/exobrain/http-protocol.md

 ### POST Requests

-`GET` are great to retreive or ask for information from a server, but to send or submit data we often use `POST`.
+`GET` are great to retrieve or ask for information from a server, but to send or submit data we often use `POST`.

 `POST` is often used to send information through a form.
 Though most `POST`